Ernie Clement: Toronto Blue Jays

 On March 14, 2023, Clement signed a minor league contract with the Toronto Blue Jays organization.
 He played in 35 games for the Triple-A Buffalo Bisons, hitting .328/.409/.512 with five home runs, 25 RBI, and six stolen bases.
 On May 23, Clement's contract was selected to the active roster.

 In 2024, Clement batted .263/.284/.408.
 While playing at second base, shortstop, and third base, Clement recorded 10 Defensive Runs Saved (DRS).
 Despite playing only 661 innings as a third baseman, he was named a finalist for a Gold Glove Award for third base.

-In 2025, he batted .277/.313/.398 and played more than 60 innings at all four infield positions (predominantly third base and second base) to help the Blue Jays win the American League East and reach the postseason for the first time in nine seasons.
+In 2025, he batted .277/.313/.398 and played more than 60 innings at all four infield positions (predominantly third base and second base) to help the Blue Jays win the American League East for the first time in ten seasons.
 He was nominated for Gold Gloves at both third base (despite only playing 603 defensive innings at third base) and the utility position, but did not win for either.

-Clement had an unexpected offensive surge in the postseason which made him a fan favorite, as the Jays reached the World Series.
-In the eighth inning of Game 7 of the World Series, Clement hit a double off of Dodgers reliever Emmet Sheehan for his third hit of the game.
+Clement had an offensive surge in the postseason which made him a fan favorite, as the Jays reached the World Series.
+In the eighth inning of Game 7 of the World Series, Clement hit a double off Dodgers reliever Emmet Sheehan for his third hit of the game.
 This was his 30th hit of the 2025 postseason and a record for most hits in a single MLB postseason, passing Randy Arozarena's 29 hits in the 2020 postseason (Blue Jays teammate Vladimir Guerrero Jr. would end the 2025 postseason also with 29 hits.)
-He nearly had a championship-clinching hit in the bottom of the ninth inning of Game 7 with two outs and the bases loaded, but his fly ball to the warning track in left-center field was caught by Dodger center fielder Andy Pages while colliding with left fielder Enrique Hernandez; the Blue Jays would go on to lose in extra innings.
+He nearly had a championship-clinching hit in the bottom of the ninth inning of Game 7 with two outs and the bases loaded, but his fly ball to the warning track in left-center field was caught by Dodger center fielder Andy Pages while colliding with left fielder Enrique Hernández; the Blue Jays would go on to lose in extra innings.
 Clement's 22 singles in the 2025 postseason were also a record.
-He finished the playoffs hitting .411 (30-for-77), with a .977 OPS, six doubles, one triple, one home run, nine RBI's and 13 runs scored, and having played every inning of the postseason.
+He finished the playoffs hitting .411 (30-for-77), with a .977 OPS, six doubles, one triple, one home run, nine RBIs and 13 runs scored, and having played every inning of the postseason.

+In January 2026, Clement and the Jays avoided arbitration with a $4.6 million deal for the 2026 season.